‘Candy Bomber’ who dropped sweets during Berlin Airlift dies

 “A simple person to person act of kindness can really change the world,” Stewart said.

 Grieshaber reported from Berlin.
+Sam Metz contributed to this report from Salt Lake City.